Italian yields rise as EU finance ministers meet again on rescue package

 They will give it another go on Thursday, they said.
 "While we do anticipate an agreement will be reached as regards the use of the ESM (European Stability Mechanism) and its existing funding tools and capacity, we also expect this will fall short of what Italy and Spain would like to see tabled," said Richard McGuire, head of rates strategy at Rabobank.

-The European Central Bank will on Thursday release minutes of the March 12 and March 18 meetings, where the central bank launched a barrage of new measures, though shied away from cutting rates.
-"They may reveal in greater detail the pressure points that have worried policy makers, to the extent that they broke with previously thought sacrosanct limits of their QE (quantitative easing) programmes," said Padhraic Garvey, regional head of research at ING.
+The European Central Bank will on Thursday release minutes of its March 12 and March 18 meetings, where it launched a barrage of new measures, though shied away from cutting rates.
+"They may reveal in greater detail the pressure points that have worried policymakers, to the extent that they broke with previously thought sacrosanct limits of their QE (quantitative easing) programs," said Padhraic Garvey, regional head of research at ING.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)